Skip to content

 Select the Home Assistant sensor that reports the battery's current SOC.
 HAEO expects values between 0 and 100.

 Set the preferred operating range for routine battery use.
 HAEO will normally keep the battery within this range.
 These are the inner bounds of normal operation.
-Leaving the defaults (10-90%) is a good starting point unless your manufacturer recommends otherwise.
+If you leave them unset, HAEO allows the full 0-100% range.
+A typical starting point is 10-90% unless your manufacturer recommends otherwise.

 Add limits based on your battery's charge/discharge rating.
 Leave the fields blank when no practical limit applies.